Why is it important to control aphids on milkweed plants?

 Protect your milkweed by planting onions or marigolds nearby.

-These plants not only repel aphids, they help attract butterflies, making this a win-win option!
+These plants not only repel aphids, but they also help attract butterflies, making this a win-win option!

-Another, more hands-on approach is to gently rub infested leaves with your fingers, which will kill these pests.
+Another more hands-on approach is gently rubbing infested leaves with your fingers, which will kill these pests.

 Chemical Options

-Unfortunately, there are no chemical options which are perfectly safe for both monarch adults and their larvae.
-But, there are two options which work well if you take care to temporarily remove any monarch caterpillars before using.
+Unfortunately, no chemical options are perfectly safe for monarch adults and their larvae.
+However, two options work well if you temporarily remove any monarch caterpillars before using them.

 The most promising chemical option is pyriproxyfen.
 This chemical interrupts the molting process of nymphs, preventing them from achieving adulthood.